RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "That's an interesting approach.
 I never thought about it like that."

 **Person A:** "Wait, no... <hint>Actually, that's completely wrong.
 The Earth is round, not flat.
 I'm getting my facts mixed up.
-What I meant to say is, if you face your fear in small steps, it makes it feel less overwhelming."
+What I meant to say is, if you face your fear in small steps, it makes it feel less overwhelming."</hint>

 **Person B:** "Ah, that makes more sense.
 It's like taking baby steps towards a goal."